Panasonic LX100 II vs Sony A5100

 It is notable that the LX100 II has a hotshoe, while the A5100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So how do things add up?
 Is there a clear favorite between the Panasonic LX100 II and the Sony A5100?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Panasonic Lumix DC-LX100 II: